siriusphp/orm/docs/the_tracker.md

 The Sirius ORM solves the **n+1 problem** that many ORM face using a `Tracker` object.

-Whenever a mapper is queried to retrieve some entities, a `Tracker` object stores the rows, and the relations we might expect to be asked in the future relative to those rows/entities.
+Whenever a mapper is queried for entities, a `Tracker` object stores the rows, and the relations we might expect to be asked in the future relative to those rows/entities.

 For example, if you query the `Products` mapper for the first 10 products matching some